tongping/ece697-mlsys/README.md

 | 70 ~ 79.9 | C  |
 | 60 ~ 69.9 | D  |
 | <= 60     | F  |

+## Bi-weekly Meetings
+Project meetings: you should plan to have a bi-weekly meeting at the determined slot (30 minutes) to discuss with the instructor about the progress and any issues.

 ## Writing Review